Indian locomotive class WDM-2: Bangladesh

-Loco Road numbers
+Locomotive road numbers

 During the manufacture of WDM-2, DLW built and numbered these locomotives non-sequentially.

 18040–079/18112–18232 series locomotives

 These locomotives were among the first WDM-2s used in India.
 Locomotive number 18040 is the first in the series to be imported; subsequent ones were later supplied by ALCO.
 Locomotives numbered from 18080 to 18111 are actually WDM-4 class.
 These WDM-2 locomotives can be easily identified by their original ALCO dynamic brake vents with three partitions.
 They were mostly in mainline service till 2007 and were relegated to shunting/departmental duties thereafter.
-The last of these locomotives (WDM-2 numbered 18068 from Kurla) were condemned by March 2014.
-All of these locomotives have been withdrawn from service and scrapped.
+The last of these locomotives (WDM-2 numbered 18068 from Kurla) were condemned by March 2014. all locomotives of this series have been withdrawn from service with most of them being condemned and scrapped.
+Some of these units like 18040, have been preserved.

-18232–18514 series locomotives
+18233–18514-series locomotives

 After 18232, DLW started manufacturing locomotives from kits supplied by ALCO.
 The first kit-built from DLW was 18233 named 'Kundan'; subsequent ones were later assembled in DLW from kits supplied by ALCO after technology transfer took place.
 Some of these locomotives (like WDM-2 18236) have retained their original ALCO dynamic brake vents with three partitions.
-The first fully-built WDM-2 from DLW was 18299.
+The first fully built WDM-2 from DLW was 18299.
 These locomotives were mostly in mainline service till 2007, thereafter relegated to shunting/departmental duties like ALCO-built ones.
 The last of these locomotives (such as #18473) were condemned by November 2013.

 After 18514, DLW started manufacturing '17' series locomotives.

-17100–17999 / '17' series locomotives
+17100–17999, 17-series locomotives

-DLW stopped '18' series midway (18499) and started producing '17' series locomotives.
+DLW stopped 18-series midway (18514) and started producing 17-series locomotives.
 Locomotives numbered from 17000 to 17099 are WDM-1 class.
-These were fully-built WDM-2 locomotives from DLW.
-The loco numbers 17796–17895 are the 'Jumbo' versions of WDM-2.
-Almost all of the WDM-2 Jumbos belong to this series.
+These were fully built WDM-2 locomotives from DLW.
+The locomotive numbers 17796–17895 are the Jumbo versions of WDM-2.
+All of the WDM-2 Jumbos belong to this series.
 Most of these locomotives were manufactured in the 1970s.
-The '17' series locomotives are no longer used for mainline services; these are now fit only for shunting and inferior activities with most of them being condemned/scrapped.
+Over time, The 17 series locomotives were phased out of service as they reached the end of their lifespan; All pure WDM-2s of this series including the jumbos have been withdrawn from service, condemned or scrapped.

-18514–18522 are WDM-3 locomotives built by German Manufacturers Henschel.
+18515–18522 are Indian locomotive class WDM-3 locomotives built by German manufacturers Henschel. these are no longer in service.

 18523–18900/18903–18999 series locomotives

-The locomotives numbering 18530 onward were manufactured from the early 1980s.
-Almost all locomotives were rebuilt to WDM-3A standards, but most were returned to WDM-2 standards as they reached the end of their service life.
-A few are still in mainline service as WDM-3As.
-Some of them are fit only for shunting and inferior activities with most of them being condemned/scrapped.
+The locomotives numbering 18523 onward were manufactured from the early 1980s.
+Almost all of these locomotives underwent rebuilding to the higher-powered WDM-3A standards during their service life.
+However, as they neared the end of their operational period, most of them were reverted back to WDM-2 standards.
+All locomotives of this series including both the upgraded WDM-3As and the pure WDM-2s, have been withdrawn from service, condemned or scrapped due to their age and the electrification of Indian Railways.

-18901 and 18902 are WDM-6 locos — no longer in service.
+18901 and 18902 were assigned to WDM-6 class locomotives – no longer in service.